kubernetes-sigs/gateway-api/geps/gep-4152/index.md

 * Enable connecting to backends over TLS with full, partial, or no certificate verification.
-* Support certificate and SPKI pinning as alternatives to disabling verification or relying on CA trust chains.
+* Support certificate pinning as an alternative to disabling verification or relying on CA trust chains.
 * Maintain a secure-by-default approach, with certificate verification enabled unless explicitly opted out.
 * Provide operator-level controls so Gateway constraints can restrict or permit